Zenithsiz/ist-ddrs-lab2/typst/exercises/5.typ

 #indent_par[Both of the results obtained in tables 7 and 8 are very close to the theoretical values presented in table 6.]

 #indent_par[This is, in part, because we used a high limit for the maximum time of 100000.
-This limit impacts the accuracy of the results greatly, with low maximum times have limiting state probabilities that are very far from the theoretical values.]
+This limit impacts the accuracy of the results greatly, with low maximum times having limiting state probabilities that are very far from the theoretical values.]

 #pagebreak()